-Euring FMLA leave, the coupleyer must maintain the employee's wealth coverage made any "group health plan" on the sand cours as if the similayee had continued to work.
-These examination FMLA leaver most chip hypers must be restored to their original or expression positions with equivalent pay. baselits, and other employment terms.
+During FMLA leave, the employer must muritain the employer's health coverage under any "group health plan" on the same terms us if the simployee had continued to work.
+Approximation from FMLA leave, most employees must be restored to their original or expression positions with equivalent pay, benefits, and other employment terms r ployer for a Employees are eligible if easy have worked for a coverable is least one year, for 1,250 hours over the previous 12 chuntle, employees me couplayed by the employer within 75 miles.

-Use of FMI.
-A leave cannot result in the loss of any employment bondful dist accrued prior to the start of an employee's leave.
+Use of FMT.
+A leave cannot result in the loss of any employment bond it the accrued prior to the start of an employee's leave.

-Eligibility Regulrements
+Eligibility Requirements